Lhasa to Mount Kailash Tour Itinerary

 In the morning we will visit 8th century Chui monastery.
 The monastery houses an important meditation cave where Padma Sambhava was meditating.
 Unlike most of the monasteries that we visited earlier, Chui monastery belongs to the Red Hat sect of Tibetan Buddhism and the statue of Padma Sambhava is the main one there.

 After the visit, we are driving to Darchen.
 It is a short drive (approximately 40 minutes).
-From Darchen you can see the Southern side of Mt.
-Kailash.
+Darchen is located on the Southern side of Mount Kailash.
 We have enough time to walk around the city and take photos of Kailash and prepare for the trek.

 We have to pack for the 3-day trek, and we are leaving everything else in the hotel.